TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Identity/README.md

 ﻿# TourmalineCore.AspNetCore.JwtAuthentication.Identity
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/.NET?label=tests%20and%20build)

-The library can be used for all projects based on .NET Core 3.0 - .NET Core 6.0.
+The library can be used for all projects based on .NET Core 3.0 - .NET 9.0.

-Readme for usage on [.NET Core 3.0 - .NET Core 5.0](Usage%20for%20old%20.NET.md).
+Readme for usage on [.NET Core 3.0 - .NET 5.0](Usage%20for%20old%20.NET.md).

 This library contains middleware and authentication extensions.
 With this library, you can very easily connect the JWT-based authentication to your project with usage of EF Core and Identity to store users data.
-Optianally, you can enable usage of Refresh token to provide additional level of security to your app.
+Optionally, you can enable usage of Refresh token to provide additional level of security to your app.
 Also, this library allows to easily implement registration and logout functionality.

 **NOTE**: This package is an extension of TourmalineCore.AspNetCore.JwtAuthentication.Core package, that contains basic functionality of JWT-based authentication.
 You can find more info about this package [here](https://github.com/TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/tree/master/JwtAuthentication.Core)